-- 1. The waste water holding tank is secured below the floor of the motorhome, and is gravity fed. - 2.
-In order to eliminate unpleasant odours as much as possible, only smooth bore pipes are used.
+- The waste water holding tank is secured below the floor of the motorhome, and is gravity fed. - In order to eliminate unpleasant odours as much as possible, only smooth bore pipes are used.

-Should the waste water tank be overfilled, it is possible the waste water will back fill the pipes until it eventually appears in the shower tray.
+Should the waste water tank be overfilled, it is possible that waste water will backfill the pipes until it eventually appears in the shower tray.
 In order to prevent this, please monitor the water level gauges on the motorhome control panel.
-It is also possible to enable a 'waste tank full' alarm, on the control panel.
+It is also possible to to enable a 'waste tank full' alarm, on the control panel.

-The waste water tank is fitted with an electricity operated valve, which when opened will drain the contents of the waste water tank.
-The valve is controlled using the control panel above the motorhome entrance door, please see further detail in the Swift Command section of this handbook.
+The waste water tank is fitted with an electrically operated valve, which when opened will drain the contents of the waste water tank.
+The valve is controlled using the control panel above the motorhome entrance door, please see futher details in the Swift Command section of this handbook.